Danté Exum

-Danté Exum (/ˈdɑːnteɪ ˈɛksəm/ DAHN-tay-_-EK-səm; born 13 July 1995) is an Australian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+Danté Exum (/ˈdɑːnteɪ ˈɛksəm/ DAHN-tay-_-EK-səm; born 13 July 1995) is an Australian professional basketball player who last played for the Dallas Mavericks of the National Basketball Association (NBA).
 He chose to bypass college and was ultimately selected by the Utah Jazz with the fifth overall pick in the 2014 NBA draft.

 Exum has played for the Australia national team and won a bronze medal at the 2020 Tokyo Olympics.

 Early career

 Exum was born in the Melbourne suburb of East Melbourne to American parents.
 He played basketball for the Keilor Thunder as a junior and also played Australian rules football at school.
 He attended Thomas Carr College in Melbourne.
 He later moved to Canberra to attend the Australian Institute of Sport and Lake Ginninderra Secondary College.
 He competed for Lake Ginninderra in the Australian National High School Basketball Championships in 2013, helping them win the title.

 In April 2013, Exum participated in the Nike Hoop Summit for the World Select Team, where he recorded 16 points, three rebounds and two assists in a 112–98 win over the USA Junior Select Team.

 In October 2013, Exum graduated from high school in Australia and had the option to enroll in college and play college basketball during the 2013–14 season, but he decided against it.
 On 28 January 2014, it was announced that Exum signed with agents from Landmark Sports and that he would declare for the 2014 NBA draft.